BarbzCodez/BarbzCodez/README.md

 - [Resume Theme Template](https://github.com/elipapa/markdown-cv)

-## Author

-- Barbara Guzman Romero

-## Acknowledgments

-- Eliseo Papa for the Resume Template.

-### Proof-readers

-- Ryan Mack.
-- Eric Chu.
-- Thomas McIntosh.

 ## FAQs

 ### Why is Markdown better than word or PDF?

-Markdown better than word or PDF because:
+Markdown is better than word or PDF because:

 - You can have one markdown file, apply a theme to make it into a website, document or even a presentation with one source of truth.
 - Easy to read even as plain text, so no need to download anything to see the content.

 ### Why is my resume not showing up?

-If your resume is not showing up I would check the following:
+If your resume is not showing up I would recommend the following:

 #### Check your settings

 - If you just clicked on generate page; give it a minute.
 It takes Github Pages some time to build your page.
-If it says that your site is live.
 - Your Branch should say `main/root`

 ![successful settings](/images/FAQ1_settings.gif)